The Silent War on High-Integrity Professionals

 Net Negative on ROI and Innovation

 These tactics are ruthlessly efficient at silencing high performers, particularly those with strong ethics, independent thinking, or disruptive innovation potential.
-The process isn’t always an explicit list—it can be as simple as a well-placed whisper in the right (or wrong) ears.
+The process isn’t always an explicit list.
+It can be as simple as a well-placed whisper in the right (or wrong) ears.

 Would “blackballing” or “blacklisting” be the best term here?
 The reality is it’s both.
 The process often starts with blackballing within a company and then evolves into an industry-wide blacklist that follows the person wherever they go.